siddhant385/karavas/readme.md

 - Reverse Shell
 - No Port Fowrding Required
 - Persistent

+### Future
+Future of this project depends on you So if You like please star and support me Although in Future I will enchance this tool with following features and in order:
+- Run in windows using exe instead to python to end python dependency in windows (will use pyinstaller)
+- Create **different and encrypted payload** for different pc as EvilOsx
+- Create **external library independent** modules for windows

 ### This is a Piece of Shit!!!
 (Contributing)
 Ya I know that this is not complete or it has bugs but it's up to you to download and use it or contribute to it to make it more powerful.